The Crown Prince Replaced by a Cat: Dungan people

-Riftin published a similar tale from the Dungan people with the title "Limo huan tei" (狸猫換胎), translated into Russian as "Подмена новорожденного кошкой" ("Replacing a newborn cat"), first collected from a Dungan source in 1962.
+Riftin published a similar tale from the Dungan people with the title "Limo huan tei" (狸猫換胎), translated into Russian as "Подмена новорожденного кошкой" ("Replacing a newborn with a cat"), first collected from a Dungan source in 1962.
 In this tale, an emperor and his wife, the empress, have no children, until some time later she feels she is ready to give birth to the imperial heir.
 While the emperor is away, she gives birth to the prince, but evil courtiers plot against her: they place a skinned cat in the baby's cradle and cast the boy in the water in a box. when the emperor returns, he sees the animal instead of a human child, and exiles the empress from the palace, while the baby prince is rescued and raised by a fisherman.
 Later, regretting his actions, he sends a friend to search for the empress, who has been banished to a desert island.
 The man recognizes her as his sister and brings her home with him.
 Back to the emperor, he decides to remarry, but, remembering the former empress, decides to postpone the wedding and goes to his friend's house.
 Once there, he finds the friend's sister, who he does not recognize as his former wife, and marries her.
 The emperor's new wife, who is the formerly disgraced empress, reveals the whole truth to him.
 The emperor, then, punishes the evil courtiers and takes his son and adoptive parents to his court.
 According to Riftin, the tale refers to the period of the reign of emperor Dzhen-tszuna (Ren-zong) (1022-1063).